Scholarships

 Available to: Undergraduate Students

-Award Amount: Varies The HRSA Scholarship for Disadvantaged Students is available to students who are from a disadvantaged background as defined by the U.S. Department of Health and Human Services.
-You must be attending a participating school of medicine, dentistry, veterinary medicine, nursing or a related allied health field to be considered for this award.
+Award Amount: Varies Scholarship Details: The HRSA Scholarship for Disadvantaged Students is available to students from a disadvantaged background as defined by the U.S. Department of Health and Human Services.
+You must be attending a participating school of medicine, dentistry, veterinary medicine, nursing, or a related allied health field to be considered for this award.

 How to Win a Nursing Scholarship

-Winning a nursing scholarship is not too different from winning other types of scholarships.
-Students that are majoring in nursing should strive to get involved in community service.
+Winning a nursing scholarship is not too different from winning other scholarships.
+Students majoring in nursing should strive to get involved in community service.
 Volunteering in your community is a great way to showcase your compassion, care, and dedication to the greater good.
-Some nursing volunteer ideas within your community could include: • Homeless Shelters • Nursing Homes • Hospitals • Animal Shelters There are many national-level healthcare related causes looking for volunteers, too.
+Some nursing volunteer ideas within your community could include the following: • Homeless Shelters • Nursing Homes • Hospitals • Animal Shelters There are many national-level healthcare-related causes looking for volunteers, too.
 Below are just a few organizations that could benefit from student nurse help: • American Heart AssociationAmerican Red CrossThe Medical Reserve CorpsAction for Healthy KidsProject HOPE Your volunteer service can be highlighted on any essays required for nursing scholarship applications.
 It is important for you to keep a list of each community service and/or volunteer event you participate in.
 Gaining hands-on experience is another way you can boost your odds of winning a nursing scholarship; consider finding and applying for a healthcare internship.
 Be sure to reference all your nursing internships and volunteer experiences on your scholarship applications.
 Having served is a great way to make your scholarship application stand out.
-Remember the more scholarships you apply for the more chances you have to win.
+Remember, the more scholarships you apply for, the more chances you have to win.
 Do not fall for the idea that you can submit one scholarship application and win a full-tuition scholarship—while this can happen, the odds are slim.
 Winning scholarships takes creating a consistent habit of applying for scholarships.

-There are many organizations that have created scholarship funds, just for nurses.
+Many organizations have created scholarship funds just for nurses.
 Many state hospitals offer college tuition reimbursement to their employees.
 The U.S. Department of Health and Human Services Health Resource and Services Administration is a federal-level example of a program that awards nursing scholarships and grants.
 Joining the military is another smart way to pay for your nursing degree.
-Three military branches, the U.S. Navy, Army, and Air Force offer active duty and reserve duty nursing roles, according to Nursing 2022. • Navy Nurse CorpsArmy Nurse CorpsAir Force Nursing It is possible to have your nursing degree paid for in full while serving active duty.
+Three military branches, the U.S. Navy, Army, and Air Force offer active duty and reserve duty nursing roles, according to Nursing 2022. • Navy Nurse CorpsArmy Nurse CorpsAir Force Nursing Having your nursing degree paid for in full while serving active duty is possible.
 Military.com adds, "... the military pays up to 100% of college tuition while you serve on active duty, the military also offers the GI Bill (about $36,000) to use for college up to 10 years after leaving the service."
 It is important to note that if you choose to work as a nurse for any government organization at the local, state, or federal levels, you may qualify for the Public Service Loan Forgiveness program, according to StudentAid.gov.
 This should not be your first plan of action to pay for your nursing degree.
 Consider scholarships and grants as the primary way to pay for your nursing degree.
 To qualify for financial aid, you will need to complete your Free Application for Federal Student Aid (FAFSA).

-What You Should Know About Pursing a Degree in Nursing
+What You Should Know About Pursuing a Degree in Nursing

 Nursing is part of the STEM (Science Technology Engineering Mathematics) career fields—meaning your college course load will be heavy.
-But the rewards of being a nurse will pay off in your career, as you will touch many lives.
+However, the rewards of being a nurse will pay off in your career, as you will touch many lives.
 Expect to take courses in chemistry, microbiology, physiology, psychology, and human anatomy, just to name a few.
 Ask any student majoring in nursing and you will likely hear it takes a lot of studying and a determined spirit to earn that nursing degree.
-It is a great time to pursue a career in nursing, according to the U.S. Bureau of Labor Statistics(BLS).
-Employment in the field is projected to grow 9 percent (compared to the national average of 4 percent) through the year 2030.
-JUMP TO NURSING SCHOLARSHIPS Large numbers of current licensed practical, vocational nurses, and nurse practitioners continually retire on an annual basis, making room for new job prospects for those graduating in the field.
-On top of this, there is an extreme need for travelling nurses due to a current shortage of nurses, and nursing exhaustion.
-According to Fierce Healthcare, more than one-third of U.S. nurses planned to leave their jobs in 2022.
+Many current licensed practical nurses, vocational nurses, and nurse practitioners retire annually, making room for new job prospects for those graduating in the field.
 What's more is that as baby boomers age, the need for nurses and healthcare professionals is expected to continually increase, especially in residential health care facilities and in specialties such as geriatric care and in-home health care environments.
 Just as there are many types of nurses, there are different paths you can take to make your nursing career dream a reality.
 You can pursue a bachelor's degree in the Science of Nursing, an accredited nursing program at a hospital, or an associate degree program.
-There are also online nursing degree programs, too.
-Whatever path you decide upon, Fastweb has the scholarships for nursing students and financial aid resources you need to get your nursing school scholarships and make your nursing career happen.
+There are also online nursing degree programs.
+Whatever path you decide, Fastweb has the scholarships for nursing students and financial aid resources you need to get your nursing school scholarships and make your nursing career happen.

 You Might Also Like